C2FO/vfs/README.md

 	//   * In the case of an error, nil is returned for the file.
 	//   * When moving within the same Scheme, native move/rename should be used where possible.
 	//   * If the file already exists, the contents will be overwritten with the current file's contents.
+	//   * MoveToLocation will Close both the source and target Files which therefore can't be appended to without first
+	//     calling Seek() to move the cursor to the end of the file.
 	MoveToLocation(location Location) (File, error)

 	// MoveToFile will move the current file to the provided file instance.
 	//
 	//   * If the file already exists, the contents will be overwritten with the current file's contents.
 	//   * The current instance of the file will be removed.
+	//   * MoveToFile will Close both the source and target Files which therefore can't be appended to without first
+	//     calling Seek() to move the cursor to the end of the file.
 	MoveToFile(file File) error

 	// Delete unlinks the File on the file system.